About UsNovember 25, 2019 2020-12-04 11:41

-Some of his boldest accomplishments have played out beyond microphones and airwaves.
-Chris’ innovation led to the launch of CBC’s new digital music service and music strategy, as well as moving the broadcaster to the forefront of cross-platform content production and distribution.
+During his time running Radio & Audio for the Canadian Broadcasting Corporation, he led the launch of CBC’s new digital music service and music strategy, as well as moving the broadcaster to the forefront of cross-platform content production and distribution.
 Under Chris’s leadership, CBC Radio significantly grew its digital audience, dominating the Canadian podcast market while continuing to grow broadcast audiences to record levels, reaching more Canadians than at any point in its history.

 Dan’s passionate about telling great stories, and discovering how new technologies and formats can help do that.
 He arrived at Pacific Content after ten years at CBC Radio, where he produced content for Spark, DNTO, and GO!, and local afternoon shows across Canada.
 As an indie podcaster, he helped create the pioneering video podcast, Jim Dupree: Enthusiast, as well as Grownups Read Things They Wrote as Kids — a New York Festivals’ award-winner, Buzzfeed chart-topper, and iTunes “Best Of”.

 What’s your story?
 Tara’s an incessantly curious person who’s worked in local radio with the CBC in Montreal and Vancouver.
-She’s especially proud of creating specials that challenge notions of race, language and mental health with the hopes of flexing the fabric that makes and breaks our communities.
+She’s especially proud of creating specials that challenge notions of race, language and mental health, flexing the fabric that makes and breaks our communities.
 Before delving into the world of radio, she roamed the globe teaching in Egypt and South Korea with the hope of gaining insights into the meaning of life.
-She’s still looking and is excited to explore all of what makes us tick by sharing stories with an excellent group of raconteurs at Pacific Content.
-When not creating podcasts, she’s listening to them while spelunking through the clutter at home… wish her luck.
+She’s still looking.
+In the meantime, she’s excited to explore all of what makes us tick by sharing stories with an excellent group of raconteurs at Pacific Content.
+When not creating podcasts, she’s listening to them while spelunking through the clutter at home… wish her luck!

 Some of David’s favourite things include backcountry hiking, tennis, the smell of Halloween, running for the bus, and dad jokes.